SuperClaude-Org/SuperCodex_Framework/Docs/Reference/quick-start-practices.md

-# SuperGemini Quick Start Practices
+# SuperCodex Quick Start Practices

-**Essential SuperGemini Fundamentals**: Core practices for immediate productivity gains.
+**Essential SuperCodex Fundamentals**: Core practices for immediate productivity gains.
 Master these foundations to build confidence and establish effective development workflows from day one.

 **Focus**: Quick wins, essential commands, basic workflows, and session management fundamentals for new users.